nicktjandra/CarObjectDetection/README.md

 # Tools for Car Object Detection
-Flatiron Data Science Capstone Project

 <img width="1109" alt="Screen Shot 2023-10-03 at 12 13 27 PM" src="https://github.com/nickthetj/CarObjectDetection/assets/37059423/bf1b8802-b453-44ea-8dde-fe1a0ddcfe1d">
+(Source: Zapp2Photo/Shutterstock.com)

 ## Overview
 Object recognition is the linchpin for self-driving cars and traffic safety cameras.
 It enables self-driving cars to identify and respond to objects like pedestrians and vehicles in real-time, ensuring safer autonomous driving.
-Additionally, it helps traffic safety cameras monitor and enforce traffic rules, enhancing road safety and efficiency.
 This notebook will walk through three object detection models that can identify and draw bounding-boxes around cars on the road: YOLOv8, R-CNN, and Bounding Box Regression (BB).
 The YOLOv8 model was implemented with the pre-packaged model from Ultralytics, and R-CNN and BB were built from the ground up.
 We will walk through differences between each model on a conceptual level, their implementation and respective evaluation scores.

 ## The Data
 The data was taken from a kaggle dataset consisting of roughly a thousand street view images divided into test and training sets.
 Some of these images consisted of cars and others did not.
 The dataset also included bounding box informations associated with each image.
 There were no labels for this dataset as there was only one class of object, a car.